zypA13510/librespeed/doc.md

 ##### addTestPoints(list)
 Same as addTestPoint, but you can pass an array of servers

+##### loadServerList(url,result)
+Loads a list of servers from a JSON file pointed by the `url`.

+The process is asynchronous and the `result` function will be called when it's done.
+If the request succeeded, an array containing the list of loaded servers will be passed to the function, otherwise `null` will be passed.

 ##### getSelectedServer()
 Returns the selected server (multiple points of test)